Outwood Academy Bydales

 Parents can receive regular automated emails from the school, drawing their attention to when letters have been issued via students, or when there are key events.

 We appreciate there is limited space in the current Car Park for parents to drop-off students in the morning and, in order to reduce the risk of an accident, the ‘turning circle’ lane that leads directly in-front of the Academy to Reception is for disabled and visitor access only.
-Unfortunately, where parents arrive just before 8.20am to drop-off their children, congestion occurs back onto the Coast Road.
-It is always appreciated when parents drop-off children some distance from school and encourage them to walk, or aim to arrive at school before 8.10am to avoid this congestion.
+Unfortunately, where parents arrive just before the start of the school day to drop-off their children, congestion occurs back onto the Coast Road.
+It is always appreciated when parents drop-off children some distance from school and encourage them to walk, or aim to arrive at school before 8.00am to avoid this congestion.
 Please do not drop or pick up your child by using or parking along the edges of the ‘turning circle’.
 Please drive straight down along the edge of our site and park in the bays beyond the Sports Hall.

 Please note Churchill Drive is ‘no entry’ except for access, ie for residents only.